JonKing93/pfdf/docs/api/raster/metadata.rst

         Builds a RasterMetadata object for the file at the given URL.
 Ultimately, this method uses rasterio (and thereby GDAL) to open URLs.
 As such, many common URL schemes are supported, including: http(s), ftp, s3, (g)zip, tar, etc. Note that although the local "file" URL scheme is theoretically supported, we recommend instead using :ref:`RasterMetadata.from_file <pfdf.raster.RasterMetadata.from_file>` to build metadata from local file paths.

         If a URL follows an http(s) scheme, uses the "requests" library to check the URL before loading metadata.
-This check is optional (see below to disable), but typically provides more informative error messages when connection problems occur.
+This check is optional (refer below to disable), but typically provides more informative error messages when connection problems occur.
 Note that the check assumes the URL supports HEAD requests, as is the case for most http(s) URLs.
 All other URL schemes are passed directly to rasterio.

         After loading the URL, this method behaves nearly identically to the :ref:`RasterMetadata.from_file <pfdf.raster.RasterMetadata.from_file>` command.
-Please see that command's documentation for details on the following options: name, bounds, band, isbool, ensure_nodata, default_nodata, casting, and driver.
+Please read that command's documentation for details on the following options: name, bounds, band, isbool, ensure_nodata, default_nodata, casting, and driver.

     .. dropdown:: HTTP(S) Options